dswann101164/azure-noob-blog/posts/azure-cost-reporting-boardroom.md

 ---
-title: How to Present Azure Costs in the Boardroom
+title: "Azure Cost Reporting for the Boardroom: 2025 Executive Guide & Hidden Costs"
 date: 2025-09-14
 summary: Executives don’t care about vCores or storage accounts.
 Learn how to translate Azure costs into a business narrative leaders actually understand.